These healthy oatmeal raisin cookies should be on your baking list. They're deliciously chewy with crispy edges and plenty of crunch to each bite.

 - They are ready when golden brown at the top with crispy edges.

-- I know there is that urge to try one immediately, but trust me, let them sufficiently cool first.
+- I know there is that urge to try one immediately but trust me, let them sufficiently cool first.
+You can use a wire rack or simply leave them on the parchment paper to cool.

 - Once out of the oven, they continue to bake and still develop their flavors while hot.

-- You only have to substitute the eggs.
-I have tested these oat cookies with chia eggs or 2 egg replacers from Red Bob's Mill.
+Yes.
+You only have to substitute the eggs.
+I have tested these oat cookies with chia eggs or two egg replacements from Red Bob's Mill.

-- These eggless oatmeal cookies will look only slightly different—I would say, a bit more rustic—but have the same delicious chewy bite with crunchy bits.
+These vegan oatmeal cookies will look only slightly different—I would say, a bit more rustic—but have the same delicious chewy bite with crunchy bits.

 There are plenty of other unique and healthy cookie recipes and treats to try.
 Here are some of my favorites: